priom/0xPriom.com/content/_index.md

 I'm passionate about building user-friendly technology products and developer-focused engineering tools, and creating a [private and secure place](https://medium.com/chainsafe-systems/introducing-chainsafe-files-3eedabdec922) on the internet.

-I studied Computer Science at Saint Mary's University.
+Graduated with Bachelor of Science, Computer Science at Saint Mary's University.

 Previously, instructed [Blockchain Development](https://www.georgebrown.ca/programs/blockchain-development-program-t175) at George Brown College.